perfanalytics/pose2sim/README.md

 # Pose2Sim
 This Python repository offers a way to perform a markerless kinematic analysis from multiple calibrated views as a unified workflow from an OpenPose input to an OpenSim result. \
-Pull requests, suggestions, and issues are very welcome.

 <img src="Content/Overview.png" width="760">